Call Us 01782 753 960

 Up to a third of the adult population is affected by varicose veins.
 The condition commonly occurs in the legs and develops when small valves inside the veins stop working properly, causing them to become enlarged and the blood flow to run in the wrong direction.

 Many people with varicose veins have no symptoms, but for some the swollen veins can cause pain, aching, itching, bleeding and even leg ulcers.
-In its new quality standard, NICE have stated that patients should first be referred to a vascular service if they have varicose veins that cause symptoms or complications.
+In its new quality standard, NICE has stated that patients should first be referred to a vascular service if they have varicose veins that cause symptoms or complications.
 NICE’s deputy chief executive, Professor Gillian Leng, said: ‘Our quality standards aim to help healthcare professionals in the NHS pinpoint the areas where improvements are most needed to provide the best care for patients.
 ‘With our standard for varicose veins, we are highlighting the right tools and treatments healthcare professionals should use to help improve symptoms for affected patients.’

 We believe that encouraging patients to opt for less invasive treatments is a positive way forward for the NHS.
 Traditional treatments have previously caused patients pain and discomfort.
 Offering less invasive procedures will free up space in hospitals as well as providing a more comfortable and less painful treatment.
 Hopefully, the NHS will implement this advice in the future.